tolgadur/sensor-placement/README.md

 # Parallel Gaussian Processes for Optimal Sensor Placement

 ## Installation
 Unfortunately, the package is currently not available on PyPi.
-Hence, the only way to use it is to clone the repository.
+Hence, the only way to use it by to clone the repository.
 We hope to change this in the near future.

 ## Dependencies
 NumPy, Matplotlib, Multiprocessing, Vtk, Vtktools, GP, Pandas, Heapq, Time